sollecitom/software-product-development-blog/content/posts/2023/2023-11-12-organizational-principles-for-effectiveness.md

 Training should involve theory and practice, and occur during working hours.
 Training should be mandatory for everybody, across all the provided subjects.

-Cross-function training for developers should include finance, marketing, product management, design, sales, business, and domain knowledge (e.g., industry-specific things).
+Cross-function training for developers should include finance, marketing, product management, design, sales, business, and domain knowledge, e.g., industry-specific things.
 For other functions, it should be similar, and include software development.

 20% of working hours is the minimum that's effective, so that's 1.5 hours a day or 1 day a week.